Vehicles and Parking

 Faculty and Staff

-Students must complete a vehicle registration card and pay the appropriate fee to be issued a parking permit.
+Students must complete a vehicle registration form and pay the appropriate fee to be issued a parking permit.
 A receipt from the Office of Student Accounts must be presented to the Office of Campus Safety and Security to receive a permit.
-Students requesting parking permits must pay in person in the Office of Student Accounts.
+Students requesting parking permits may pay in person in the Office of Student Accounts or on line on the college website.
 In addition to this receipt, students must provide the following documents to be issued a parking permit:

 - Completed vehicle registration card